 Before you think about whether your customers or your audience will like the design, think about if you like the design.
 If so, why?
 If not, why not?
-Since it is going to be your design, you are the first person to like or dislike the design.
+Since it is going to be your custom design, you are the first person to like or dislike the design.
 Don’t say, “My customer might find the website interface hard to navigate”, say, “I think the website interface is too hard to understand because….”.

 3)- Do not drag and get to the point

 You should not drag about the kind of design you want and what you feel about the current design.
 Use short, simple sentences that will let the designer know instantly what to change and what to keep.
 If you drag on and on about the flaws of the design, the designer will get irritated and make a design that is not good.
 You should learn to be short and precise about the design’s flaws and beauty.
 Get to the point of why you need the design to be changed or revised.
-Instead of saying, “I think that the design’s colors look dull and the text is childish and….”, say, “The colors seem dull.
+Instead of saying, “I think that the design’s colours look dull and the text is childish and….”, say, “The colours seem dull.
 Can you use brighter shades?”.

 4)- Use the correct words and adjectives

-In your head, you know what you want when you look at a design but the designer doesn’t know that and that’s why you need to be clear and specific about what you want.
+In your head, you know what you want when you look at design but the designer doesn’t know that and that’s why you need to be clear and specific about what you want.
 There are some specific terms used for designing like trim, bleed, tint and so on.
 You should know the meaning of these words as they will help the designer understand clearly when you use them and you can effectively communicate with the designer.
-You can say, “Can you lightly tint this part of the design red?”, instead of, “I would like this part to be lightly colored”.
+You can say, “Can you lightly tint this part of the design red?”, instead of, “I would like this part to be lightly coloured”.